 Santa Catalina Island is a close and beautiful bet for short trips.
-The little strip of land—accessable by ferries from Long Beach or San Pedro—has all the makings of a well rounded vacation: Rich history, beach town relaxation and outdoorsy adventure.
-On one side of town, Avalon is a walkable, something-for-everyone kind of village where people flit around town in golf carts, shop in beach boutiques and stroll along the boardwalk with ice cream.
-There are plenty of restaurants (and a few choice dive bars) to choose from, and a fair amount of touristy mainstays (a zip line, a ritzy beach club, Jeep and heli tours—you get the idea).
-If an outdoorsy, off-the-grid trip is more your style, there are plenty of mountains beaches to explore while hiking or biking, and lots of wildlife to see.
-Eighty-eight percent of the island, including 48 miles of coastline, is protected land and there’s a good chance you’ll see buffalo, bald eagles, foxes, dolphins and whales here.
+The little strip of land—accessable by ferries from Long Beach, San Pedro and Dana Point—has all the makings of a well-rounded vacation: Rich history, beach town relaxation and outdoorsy adventure.
+On one side of the island, Avalon is a walkable, something-for-everyone kind of village where people flit around town in golf carts, shop in beach boutiques and stroll along the boardwalk with ice cream.
+There are plenty of restaurants to choose from, and a fair amount of touristy but worthwhile mainstays (a zip line, a ritzy beach club, Jeep and heli tours—you get the idea).
+If an outdoorsy, off-the-grid trip is more your style, there are plenty of mountains and beaches to explore while hiking or biking, and lots of wildlife to see.
+Eighty-eight percent of the island, including 48 miles of coastline, is protected land and there’s a good chance you’ll see bison, bald eagles, foxes, dolphins and whales here.
 For a less touristy destination—almost the opposite of Avalon, and great for campers and backpackers—check out Two Harbors (the ferries stop there, too).
 It’s a one-horse (or restaurant, or general store, or hotel) kind of town where kayaks and camping sites probably outnumber the permanent residents.

 Take a Santa Catalina Island safari adventure and see bison, bald eagles, and more.